TimotheePremat/PhD/Metrical Analysis/BFM/roland.md

 - l.
 365: _Entret en sa veie , si s' est achiminez ._
   - Precocious deletion of final _-t_ in _entret_, which allows for elision.
   - (4épC)
+- l.
+383: _Er matin sedeit li emperere suz l' umbre ,_
+  - There is one non-schwa problem in the first colon
+  - The first colon can be repared by contraction or elision in _li emperere_
+- l.
+613: _Se en rereguarde troevet le cors Rollant ,_
+  - Non written elision in _se en_
+  - (4épC)
+- l.
+783: _Li empereres apelet ses niés Rollant :_
+  - Two solutions:
+    - Contraction in _li empereres_
+    - Apocope in _empereres_ or _apelet_
+  - (4épC or 6épC)
+- l.
+946: _E cil respundent : « A vostre comandement !_
+  - Two solutions:
+    - Syncope in _comandement_
+    - Or apocope on _vostre_
+  - (4épC)
+- l.
+1014: _Que malvaise cançun de nus chantet ne seit !_
+  - Can't tell if it is just an ill-formed line or a line with two irregular schwas.
+- l.
+1138: _Par penitence les cumandet a ferir ._
+  - Precocious deletion of final _-t_ in _cumandet_, which allows for elision.
+  - (4épC)
+- l.
+1403: _Karles li magnes en pluret , si se demente ._
+  - One final schwa should be apocopated, on _Karles_, _magnes_ or _pluret_?
+  - In a 4épC or 6épC configuration.
+- l.
+1647: _De l' oree sele lé dous alves d' argent_
+  - Probably irregular apocope on _oree_ ('golden, made of gold' (DMF `oré1`)), which allows for a 4épC
+- l.
+1743: _Ja cil d' Espaigne ne s' en deivent turner liez ._
+  - Apocope on _deivent_ (third plural person)
+  - 4épC
+- l.
+1765: _Naimes li duc l' oïd , si l' escultent li Franc ._
+  - Apocope on _deivent_ (third plural person) (cf. l.
+1765)
+  - still one extra syllable in the second colon
+- l.
+1796: _D' osbercs e de helmes e d' espees a or ._
+  - Elision of _de_ before _helmes_?
+  - That would authorize an 4épC and made the line wellformed.
+- l.
+2236: _Ço est l' arcevesque , que Deus mist en sun num ._
+  - Contraction in _ço est_
+  - 4épC
+- l.
+2329: _Jo l' en cunquis e Escoce e Vales Islonde_
+  - Maybe an apocope in _Vales_, but there is still one extra syllable in the second colon.
+- l.
+2437: _Josque Deus voeille que en cest camp revengum . »_
+  - Non-written elision in _que en_
+  - (4épC)
+- l.
+2447: _Culchet sei a tere , si priet Damnedeu_
+  - Apocope on _culchet_?
+  - (4épC)
+- l.
+2478: _Culchet sei a tere , sin ad Deu graciet ._
+  - Apocope on _culchet_?
+  - (4épC)
+  - same first colon as previous quoted line!
+- l.
+2520: _N' i ad cheval ki puisset ester en estant :_
+  - Probably confusion _ester_ (<- STARE) ~ _estre_, which would allow for elision and wellformedness.
+  - (6épC, no need to search for precocious _-t_ deletion in _puisset_)
+- l.
+2666: _Si hume li lodent , si li unt cunseillet ._
+  - Apocope on _hume_?
+The expected form is _hume_ (accusative singular), and _hom_ (nominative singular) would be a mistake of declention.
+Still, it would correct the line...
+  - (4épC)
+- l.
+2678: _E a mei venget pur reconoistre sun feu ._
+  - Maybe apocope on _reconoistre_, or just ill-formed (prefix?)
+  - (4épC)
+- l.
+2678: _Tant chevalcherent que en Sarraguce sunt ._
+  - Non written elision in _que en_
+  - (4épC)
+- l.
+2883: _Guardet a la tere , veit sun nevold gesir ._
+  - precocious deletion of final _-t_ in _meinet_, which allows for elision.
+  - (4épC)
+- l.
+3543: _Si vait ferir celui ki le dragun teneit ,_
+  - Probably _cil-celui_ alternation
+  - Still one extra syllable.
+Maybe contraction _ki le_ -> _kil_?
+    - To be checked.
+- l.
+3646: _Or set il ben que elle n' est mais defendue ._
+  - Non written contraction in _que elle_
+  - Still one extra syllable.
+- l.
+3675: _E Bramidonie , qu' il meinet en sa prisun ;_
+  - precocious deletion of final _-t_ in _meinet_, which allows for elision.
+  - (4épC)
+- l.
+3742: _Dés ore cumencet le plait e les noveles_
+  - Probably _or-ore_ alternation.
+Not the first time!
+  - (4épC)
+- l.
+3829: _Se or ad parent ki m' en voeille desmentir ,_
+  - Non written elision in _se or_
+  - apocope on _voeille_?
+- l.
+3876: _Les alves turnent , les seles cheent a tere ._
+  - can be irregular apocope on _turnent_ (if 6épC) or _seles_ (if 4épC), but more probably:
+  - non metrification of _-ent_ in _cheent_ (= _choient_, "(they) fall").
+- l.
+3970: _Quant li empereres ad faite sa venjance ,_
+  - contraction in _li empereres_
+  - (4épC)

+### m:13[10]
+- l.
+400: _L' emperere meïsmes ad tut a sun talent ;_
+  - Probable apocope or syncope on _emperere_
+  - Still on extra syllable in the first colon to provoke 4épC.
+    - Note that _meïsme(s)_ with dieresis is the regular form.
+- l.
+1496: _Li arcevesque brochet , par tant grant vasselage !_
+  - Contraction in _li arcevesque_
+  - Syncope/apocope (often needed) in _arcevesque_
+  - (4épC)
+- l.
+3703: _As li Alde venue , une bele damisele ;_
+  - One extra no schwa syllable in the first colon.
+    - Apocope on _alde_ is not plausible, given the /ldv/ cluster it would create.
+  - Apocope on _une_ or _bele_ in the second colon?

 ## Cases of no-schwa vowel elided